 For this to have happened was impossible under all the laws of physics I understood.
 Clearly, there were things I didn’t understand.
 I realized that much.
 Okay, this should not have been possible, but it did happen.
 How?
-Biting my lower lip, I went over the event, reaching a startling conclusion.
+I bit my lower lip and went over the event, reaching a startling conclusion.
 Cause and effect.

 “Let there be darkness,” I said softly, and nodded thoughtfully as the cave plunged into night.

 You are an astrophysicist, Kevin, I told myself.
 There has to be a logical explanation for this.
 Unfortunately, Doctor, there isn’t.
 There simple was no way I could explain this phenomena.

 “I want light,” I said, and smiled as the cave lit up, feeling a surge of exultation wash through me.